bernhardHartleb/Install-VM-Debian/README.md

 ## Connect to the target via serial console

 The most basic access to any embedded system is often the serial console.
 Since serial ports went mostly extinct, USB is used to transport the serial data instead.
-These instructions work assuming we boot the default Linux installation from QSPI flash, but also from SD-card images.

 - Change the boot-mode jumpers to boot from SD-card and make sure it is inserted.
 - Connect the Zybo board via the mircoUSB connector to your host PC.
 This connection powers the board and acts as console at the same time.